5 Days In Molokai

 Small church in Kalaupapa Leprosy Colony - Molokai Hawaii

-You’ll also stop at the scenic Kalaupapa Landing – the only port in the peninsula.
+You’ll also stop at the scenic Kalaupapa Landing – the only port on the peninsula.
 The views from here are, once again, incredible, and you might even spot a few whales breaching in season.
-In case you were wondering, supply is delivered to Kalaupapa once a year on a barge sent over from Oahu.
-All heavy equipment including new cars, appliances, etc come on the barge and its arrival in the summer months is as celebrated as Christmas (day-to-day supply is shipped via air cargo).
+If you were wondering, supply is delivered to Kalaupapa once a year on a barge sent over from Oahu.
+All heavy equipment, including new cars, appliances, etc, come on the barge, and its arrival in the summer months is as celebrated as Christmas (day-to-day supply is shipped via air cargo).

 Kalaupapa Landing - Molokai- Hawaii

-Finally, you’ll pay a visit to the local cemetery and the impressive Catholic church.
-The church has a small museum where you can see pictures of former patients (it ain’t pretty) as well as statues of Father Damien and his “gang of saints”.
+Before wrapping up the village section of the tour, pay a visit to the local cemetery and the impressive Catholic church.
+The church has a small museum where you can see pictures of former patients and statues of Father Damien and his “gang of saints”.

 Richard Marks Grave - Kalaupapa - Molokai - Hawaii